KittyGiraudel/site/_posts/2020-01-15-accessible-title-in-a-single-page-react-application.md

 That is all that is needed to handle page titles in an accessible way in a single-page React application.
 The `react-router` and `react-helmet` libraries are not necessary either, and the same pattern should be applicable regardless of the library (or lack thereof) in use.

+Note that if you have a simple application and can guarantee there is always a relevant `<h1>` element (independently of loading states, query errors and such), another, possibly simpler solution arises.
+It should be possible to skip that hidden element altogether, and focus the `<h1>` element instead (still with `tabIndex={-1}`).
+This solution could not scale for us as we have hundreds of sometimes complex and dynamic pages, some with a visible `<h1>` element, some with a hidden one, and so on.

 Feel free to [play with the code](https://codesandbox.io/s/accessible-page-title-in-single-page-react-applications-u9e52) on CodeSandbox.